Skip to content

 Principles and explanation of the Association Breeding Regulations

-Every breed club affiliated with the Dutch Kennel Club is obliged to draw up a VFR in accordance with the format of the Breeding Regulations of the Dutch Kennel Club.
+Every breed club affiliated with the Dutch Kennel Club is obliged to draw up a VFR according to the format Verenigingsfokreglement van de Raad van Beheer.
 The VFR applies to all members affiliated with the DLC.
+Breeders / Kennels that are affiliated with the DLC and meet the conditions of the VFR can be found here.

 The articles relevant to the VFR in the Kynological Regulations (KR), or the Basic Regulations for Welfare & Health (BWG), have been adopted by a majority of votes by the associations affiliated to the Board of Directors.
 These articles are, by definition, mandatory.

-provided that they are not in conflict with the KR.
+It is then up to the breed club, in this case the German Longhair Club (DLC), to make articles heavier and/or to add new articles.
+However, these may not be in conflict with the WFD.
 The DLC has taken advantage of that possibility.
-The VFR drawn up in this way was approved by the Board of Directors after approval by the General Assembly of the DLC.
+The VFR thus drawn up was approved by the Board of Directors after approval by the General Assembly of the DLC.

 Compliance monitoring and sanctions policy